-The David Geffen School of Medicine, which is the UCLA medical school, is one of the most sought-after medical schools in California.
-And it’s not just the sunny beaches nearby that make it such a popular choice among students – it offers one of the best medical school programs in the US.
-Combining a holistic approach towards medical training with a rigorous curriculum, it focuses on innovation, academic excellence, community service, and diversity.
-With a medical school acceptance rate of just 1.48%, it’s a highly competitive program that attracts the brightest aspiring medical students.
+The David Geffen School of Medicine is one of the most sought-after medical schools in California.
+With a medical school acceptance rate of just 1.34%, it’s a highly competitive program that attracts the brightest aspiring medical students.
 Read on to find out more about this elite medical school and how you can get accepted.

 Article Contents